Artificial intelligens and copyright

 Transparency about the origin and use of content was crucial when the Rights Alliance succeeded in removing the Books3 training dataset (containing illegal copies of nearly 200,000 books) from corners of the internet.
 However, an increasing focus on transparency from rights holders has led to AI developers gradually becoming less open.
 We have also uncovered this in a study of the transparency practices of various AI providers.

-2. The right to one’s own image, voice, and person
+2. The right to one’s own image, voice, and identity

 Creative performers increasingly experience that their face, voice, and identity are copied and misused in content generated with artificial intelligence.
 This includes, for example, actors, TV hosts, and musicians, who find that their personal characteristics – as well as their professional tools – are exploited without their consent to create new music, voice-overs, or fake images and videos that are spread across the internet.